Fitbit Air Arm Sleeve: No Official Option Exists Yet. Here Is the Fix.

 I had two official Whoop Any-Wear arm sleeves.
 The sleeve is a compression fabric piece with a pouch on the inner surface, sized for the Whoop sensor, with a window cut-out that aligns the sensor against the skin at the bicep.
 Whoop’s own research confirms the upper arm as a strong optical pulse point, which aligns with every reviewer’s finding, including this site (Whoop MG Accuracy Review).
 The question was whether the Air pebble would fit.

-Mostly, it didn’t!
+Mostly, it didn’t.
 Length and thickness: fine.
 Width: not fine.

 My fix: offcuts of rubber cut from an old washing-up glove, pushed down each side of the pebble inside the pocket.
 Two small pieces, one per side, enough to centralise the pebble and stop it twisting.
 Crude, cheap, and it works.
-(Cut a 1 cm circular band from the end of the glove.
-Cut that in half and use one half for each side of the pod.)
+Cut a 1 cm circular band from the end of the glove, cut that in half, and use one half for each side of the pod.

 Test Results

 - Avg HR 131.28 bpm.
-Bias near zero vs Polar SENSE (+0.1 bpm), Apple Watch (+0.4 bpm), and FR970 (-0.1 bpm).
-All “Excellent” with tight LoA (~±3-5 bpm).
+Bias near zero versus Polar SENSE (+0.1 bpm), Apple Watch Ultra 3 (+0.4 bpm), and FR970 (-0.1 bpm).
+All Excellent with tight LoA (~±3-5 bpm).

 Is there a Fitbit Air arm band or bicep sleeve?